|Profession||IPS Officer (retired)|

 Some Lesser Known Facts About Gupteshwar Pandey

-- Gupteshwar Pandey has been an Indian Police Service (IPS) officer who took voluntary retirement (VRS) from the service on 22 September 2020; while serving as the Director General of Police (DGP) of Bihar.
+- Gupteshwar Pandey is a retired Indian Police Service (IPS) officer, who took voluntary retirement (VRS) from the service on 22 September 2020 while serving as the Director General of Police (DGP) of Bihar.

 - He grew up in Gerua Bandh, a village that did not have basic amenities like electricity, educational institutions, healthcare facilities, and good road connectivity.
 According to Pandey, he had to cover almost 20-25 km distance to reach the district headquarter, Buxar.